Can the Future Be Seen in Tea Leaves?

 Is that a dog or a hammer?
 Only an expert can tell.
 The fortune teller starts at the rim, which is the present.
 A single leaf stuck on the edge is highly auspicious.
 But, this is most likely good news for the reader who is about to receive a fee for the reading.
 The sides of the cup are where the near future lurks and the bottom, of course, is the distant future.

-Patterns handed down by practitioners of the craft over centuries reveal the fate of the subject - or not.
+Patterns handed down by practitioners of the craft over centuries reveal the fate of the subject―or not.
 A bird means that good news is coming from home, while a cat signifies jealousy.
-Nobody wants to see wavy lines because that foretells of trouble or woe, but if the lines are straight peace and harmony will guide your life.
+Nobody wants to see wavy lines because that foretells of trouble and woe, but if the lines are straight, peace and harmony will guide your life.

 The Tea Association of the U.S.A. says “The ‘sitter’ should approach the oracle in all seriousness and during the ritual should concentrate on his or her future destiny and ‘wish’ that the symbol shall correctly represent happenings to come.”